ldalrymple1/JavaScript30-1/readme.md

 Cool CSS and something I will definitely be using in future projects.

 ## Day 17 - Sort Without Articles
-I never complain when it comes to going over array methods.
+I never complain when it comes to going over array methods 😅.
 Originally I coded it in a lot more lines but then I refactored it to one line.